universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 ### ❓ Why not use a pre-existing engine?
 There are many engines that export a builds to the web, such as Unity, UE4, and Godot, however all of those options fail to hit several of the technical requirements that this game desires.\
-Specifically all of those engines struggle to export Web builds that run well on low-end hardware, and struggle hit high frame rates on average gaming machines.\
+Specifically all of those engines struggle to export Web builds that run well on low-end hardware, even struggling to hit high frame rates on average gaming machines, and deliver game builds and assets that result in large initial downloads for users.
+Due to this these reasons, thse engines are a poor choice for meeting our accessibility goals.\
 Further, getting those engines to support the high content density desired, in web exports, is a development challenge.\
-There are engines specifically for developing web based games, such as BabylonJS and PlayCanvas, however those provide no feature support for the networking and high content density requirements for the game, and the advantages of each were not deemed justifyable for this project.
+There are engines specifically for developing web based games, such as BabylonJS and PlayCanvas, however those provide no feature support for the networking and high content density requirements for the game, and the advantages of each engine were not deemed justifyable for the restrictions imposed for this specific project.

 These engine options were investigated in the ideation phase of this project.